envoyproxy/envoy-mobile/README.md

 ## Copyright and Trademark

-Envoy Mobile is licensed under the Apache 2.0 license and copyrighted by the Envoy Authors.
+Envoy Mobile is licensed under the Apache 2.0 license and copyrighted by the Envoy Project Authors.

 For trademarks, see The [Linux Foundation Trademark Usage](https://www.linuxfoundation.org/trademark-usage/) guidelines.